hoangduytran/blender-manual/manual/interface/controls/nodes/arranging.rst

 .. figure:: /images/interface_controls_nodes_arranging_auto-offset.png

-Auto-offset is enabled by default, but it can be disabled in the :ref:`User Preferences <preferences-editing-node-editor>`.
+Auto-offset is enabled by default, but it can be disabled in the :ref:`Preferences <preferences-editing-node-editor>`.

 You can toggle the offset direction while you are moving the node by pressing :kbd:`T`.